-This year Aminata Kalokoh, an eight-year-old girl from Sierra Leone who suffers from severe physical and communication problems, won Panathlon’s Wembley National Stadium Trust 2017 ‘Outstanding Achievement’ award.
+In 2017, Aminata Kalokoh, an eight-year-old girl from Sierra Leone who suffers from severe physical and communication problems, won Panathlon’s Wembley National Stadium Trust 2017 ‘Outstanding Achievement’ award.
 Aminata was presented with her award at the Panathlon London and South East Primary Finals at the Copper Box Arena at the Queen Elizabeth Olympic Park

 Find out more about more about our award winners and their inspirational stories via the links below.

-Wembley National Stadium Trust Primary-Aged Achievers Award – Roll of Honour
+Primary Aged Achievers Award – Roll of Honour